sovrin-foundation/sovrin-rfc/text/sovrin-tokens/README.md

 The infrastructure for value transfer on the Sovrin ledger consists of a payments sub-ledger (much like the domain and pool sub-ledgers) that records payment transactions.
-Setting fees records a fee schedule to the existing config sub-ledger.
+Setting fees writes a fee schedule to the existing config sub-ledger.
 There is also a cache of unspent transaction outputs, or _UTXOs_.

 ### Denomination
 - Each Sovrin token consists of 1 x 10<sup>9</sup> sovatoms.
-- Sovatoms are not further divisible.
+- Sovatoms are the smallest unit and are not further divisible.
 - All `amount` fields in payment APIs are denominated in sovatoms.
   - This allows transaction calculations to be performed on integers.
-- This allows 10 x 10<sup>9</sup> (10 billion) Sovrin tokens to be minted,
+- 1 x 10<sup>10</sup> (10 billion) Sovrin tokens may be minted,
-and for all of the resulting 10 x 10<sup>18</sup> sovatoms to be stored using a 64-bit integer.
+and all of the resulting 1 x 10<sup>19</sup> sovatoms may be stored using a 64-bit integer.

 ### The Payment Ledger